 In addition, BIO-IAMF#1 through BIO-IAMF#3 and BIO-IAMF#5 through BIO-IAMF#11 include measures to minimize impacts on biological resources and wildlife connectivity from project construction and operation, as applicable and discussed in Section 3.7.4.2.
 The Authority would incorporate these IAMFs to reduce and minimize impacts by designating a project biologist and species-specific and general biological monitors during construction (BIO-IAMF#1).
 In addition, the Authority would develop and implement a BRMP to identify special-status species and their habitat to be avoided during construction (BIO-IAMF#5).
 The BRMP would be a compilation of the biological resources avoidance and minimization measures applicable to the project section and other project environmental plans, such as the RPP and WCP.
 In addition, implementing BIO-IAMF#8 would minimize impacts on wildlife movement corridors by requiring the Authority to identify sensitive biological resources, including habitat for special-status species, seasonal wetlands, and wildlife movement corridors, and flagging and marking construction staging areas and access routes to ensure that vehicle traffic within the project footprint is restricted to established roads, construction areas, and other designated areas.
 Under all of the B-P Build Alternatives, the Authority would require construction crews to attend WEAP training and certify that they understand the regulatory agency requirements and procedures necessary to protect biological resources, including wildlife crossings (BIO-IAMF#3).
 This would avoid some (but not all) direct impacts on wildlife crossings and habitat linkages because it would establish that contractors must be aware of and avoid affecting these areas during construction.
-In addition, HYD-IAMF#1 and HYD-IAMF#2 would be implemented.
+In addition.
+HYD-IAMF#1 and HYD-IAMF#2 would be implemented.
 HYD-IAMF#1 addresses stormwater management and requires that a plan for management and treatment be prepared prior to construction.
 HYD-IAMF#2 requires preparation of a flood protection plan prior to construction.

 Additionally, specific wildlife movement features were developed to address impacts on wildlife movement that were not covered by the general biological IAMFs.
-These wildlife movement IAMFs include WM-IAMF#1: Minimize impediments to wildlife movement, WM-IAMF#2: Minimize impacts from night lighting, WM- IAMF#3: Minimize impacts from construction noise, WM-IAMF#4: Wildlife exclusion fencing to funnel wildlife to crossings, WM-IAMF#5: Minimize impacts from vehicle traffic, and WM-IAMF#6: Implementation of a restoration and revegetation plan for wildlife movement corridors.
-These IAMFs can be found in the WCA (Authority 2018a).
-These IAMFs will help avoid impediments to movement, and avoid or minimize impacts from night lighting, construction noise, and vehicle traffic.
-Restoration and revegetation plans would be also implemented to address impacts on special-status species and wildlife movement corridors.
+These wildlife movement-IAMFs include WM-IAMF#1: Impediments to Movement, WM-IAMF#2: Night Lighting, WM-IAMF#3: Construction Noise, WM-IAMF#4: Wildlife Exclusion Fencing, WM-IAMF#5: Vehicle Traffic, and WM-IAMF#6: Restoration and Revegetation Plan for Wildlife Movement Corridors.
+These IAMFs can be found in the Wildlife Corridor Analysis (Appendix I of the Biological and Aquatic Resources Technical Report).